wswebcreation/protractor-image-comparison/README.md

 - increase the element dimenisions screenshots (all)
 - provide custom iOS and Android offsets for status-/address-/toolbar (mobile only)
 - automatically exclude a statusbar during screencomparison (mobile only)
-- **NEW**, taking a screenshot directly from canvas, tnx to [tuomas2](https://github.com/tuomas2), see [here](https://github.com/wswebcreation/protractor-image-comparison/blob/master/docs/index.md#saveelementelement-tag-options--promise). **!!This isn't supported in IE11 and Safari 9!!**
+- taking a screenshot directly from canvas, tnx to [tuomas2](https://github.com/tuomas2), see [here](https://github.com/wswebcreation/protractor-image-comparison/blob/master/docs/index.md#saveelementelement-tag-options--promise). **!!This isn't supported in IE11 and Safari 9!!**
+- **NEW**, use a tolerance property called `saveAboveTolerance` that prevents saving result image to diff folder, tnx to [IgorSasovets](https://github.com/IgorSasovets )**

 Comparison is based on [ResembleJS](https://github.com/Huddle/Resemble.js).